mpiorowski/task/README.md

 On the anime details page, add a button to remove the anime from favorites.
 For the "Add to favorites" form action, add validation on the server side using the Zod library.
+When user add or remove anime from favorites, show a toast notification.
 Make it that there is no type assertion ("as") anywhere.

 ### Backend